Qetesh/logi-options-plus-mini/README_EN.md

     11. all
     Press enter for none

-    Enter your choices (space-separated numbers):
+    Enter your choices (e.g. 2 6, default is none):

     ```